-Master of Science in Nursing in Applied Cardiac Catheterisation Laboratory PracticeThe aim of this programme is to support Registered Nurses to adhere to internationally recognised best practice guidance in Cardiac Catheterisation Laboratory nursing care due to commence in February 2021
+Master of Science in Nursing in Applied Cardiac Catheterisation Laboratory PracticeThe aim of this programme is to support Registered Nurses to adhere to internationally recognised best practice guidance in Cardiac Catheterisation Laboratory nursing care.
+We are now accepting applications for the September 2021 intake.

 For many nurses working in the Cardiac Catheterisation Laboratory, this will be an upskilling programme, providing contextual skills and competencies to build, promote and manage their patient cohort.

 - Advancing Cardiac Catheterisation Laboratory Practice

 This programme offers an excellent opportunity for registered nurses to move to the next stage of their career.

 It is expected that graduates of the programme will also be well positioned to take a leadership role in Cardiac Catheterisation Laboratory nursing practice.